Introduction: Understanding Barbershop No-Shows

 - ☐ Set up automated SMS reminders (confirmation + 24-hour + 2-hour)

-- ☐ Create written no-show policy
+- ☐ Create a written no-show policy

 - ☐ Add rescheduling links to all communications